slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Inside every cynical person, there is a disappointed idealist."
 -- George Carlin [1937]*

-> *"Everybody wants spirituality.
-Nobody wants the truth." (...)
+> *"Escape competition through authenticity." (...)
-"Escape competition through authenticity." (...)
+"What the world craves is authenticity." (...)
 "To be honest speak without identity."
 -- Naval Ravikant [1974]*

 ### On accountability